Coffee talk with the Dude of Food

 The Cheriff is a family run place, where mama is running the kitchen and papa is managing the finances.
 They are great and make awesome food.

-The Dude of Food thinks when in Barcelona you need to go here!
+The Dude of Food thinks when visiting Barcelona you need to go here!

 The Dude of Food wants to represent your food product or brand.